Lab Members

 Aray Beisenbayeva (remote high school student, 2020-21)

-Aray is a high school student in Kazakhstan.
-She worked with Shyryn Ospanova to perform a data analysis project to better understand the social and biochemical determinants of prognosis in lung cancer.
+Aray worked with us as a high school student in Kazakhstan.
+She joined Shyryn Ospanova to perform a data analysis project to better understand the social and biochemical determinants of prognosis in lung cancer.
+Aray is now an undergraduate student at Notre Dame University.

 Shyryn Ospanova (remote high school student, 2020-21)